dunglas/mercure/docs/UPGRADE.md

 ## 0.14

-The query parameter allowing to fetch past events has been renamed `lastEventID`: in your clients, replace all occurences of the `Last-Event-ID` query parameter by `lastEventID`.
+The query parameter allowing to fetch past events has been renamed `lastEventID`: in your clients, replace all occurrences of the `Last-Event-ID` query parameter by `lastEventID`.

-Publishing public updates in topics not explictly listed in the `mercure.publish` JWT claim isn't supported anymore.
+Publishing public updates in topics not explicitly listed in the `mercure.publish` JWT claim isn't supported anymore.
 To let your publishers publish (public and private updates) in all topics, use the special `*` topic selector:

 ```patch